watanabeshuji/logs2sns/README.md

 that notify event with email using CloudWatchLogs subscription filter.

 # Usage
-Login to AWS management console and create CloudFormation stack with logs2sns.template.
+Login to AWS management console and create CloudFormation stack with logs2sns.yml(logs2sns2.yml).
 See: http://dev.classmethod.jp/cloud/aws/notify-error-cloudwatch-logs-with-lambda/

+# Standard logs2sns
+Standard logs2sns has one FilterPattern and one SNS Topic.

 ## CloudFormation Parameters
 - FilterPattern: Log pattern to notify
+- MailSubject: Subject of notify mail

+# 2way logs2sns
+2way logs2sns has two set of FilterPattern and one SNS Topic.
+One is warning filter and other is error filter.

+## CloudFormation Parameters
+- FilterPatternError: Error log pattern to notify
+- MailSubjectError: Subject of error notify mail
+- FilterPatternWarning: Warning log pattern to notify
-- NotifyMailAddress: Mail address notify to
+- MailSubjectWarning: Subject of warning notify mail

 # How it works?
 - Create SNS Topic with email subscription.